Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 We often try to choose our words very carefully.
-However, we rarely seem to give too much thought to where the source of many expressions used have their origins.
-When we do delve into this world of words, we discover a fascinating and enticing story, full of tradition, history and useful advice gleamed from the life experiences of those who helped create them.
+However, we rarely give thought to the sources and origins of the many expressions that litter our conversations.
+When we do delve into this world of words, we discover fascinating and enticing stories full of tradition, history, and valuable advice gleaned from the life experiences of those who helped create them.
 Terms sourced from a life at sea, for instance, are as diverse and abundant as the sailors who contributed to their creation.

 1. On Board

 Example Sentence: "We should invite Anita to join us on the project.
 Do you think she would be on board?"

-Example Sentence: "We used to always be able to rely on bus timetable, but is has gone completely by the board nowadays."
+Example Sentence: "There was a time we could always rely on the bus' timetable, but nowadays, it has gone completely by the board."

-Example Sentence: "Now that I have reinstated the reasons for the decision, I hope that this is something that you can take on board."
+Example Sentence: "Now that I have re-stated my reasons for the decision, I hope that this is something that you can take on board."

-At sea, a berth is a place where a ship drops its anchor.
-In harbours, a berth is allocated to boats within it.
-However, any boat or ship when anchored will still move with the tide when anchored to the degree that its anchor rope's length limits its movement.
-Hence it always sensible to give other ships a wide berth, or plenty of room to prevent accidents.
+Origin: At sea, a berth is a location where a ship drops its anchor.
+In harbors, a berth is allocated to each boat within it.
+However, any boat, ship, or yacht will still move with the tide when anchored to the degree that its anchor rope's length limits its movement.
+Hence, it always sensible to give other ships a wide berth, or plenty of room, to prevent accidents.

 5. Batten Down the Hatches

-A way of saying that you should be preparing for trouble.
-Believed to have its origin in the sailing practice of securing a ship's hatchways ahead of bad weather.
-These hatchways were usually covered by a grill or left open to allow the circulation of fresh air.
-When bad weather threatened, the crew would cover these openings with tarpaulins, fastening them in place with wooden battens.
+Origin: This idiom is understood to have its roots in the sailing practice of securing a ship's hatchways to prepare for bad weather.
+These hatchways were usually covered by a grill or left open to allow fresh air circulation.
+However, when bad weather threatened, the crew would cover these openings with tarpaulins and fasten them in place with wooden battens.

-6. To Be Caught Between the Devil and the Deep Blue Sea.
+6. Caught Between the Devil and the Deep Blue Sea

-A way of saying that someone is in a predicament.
-They are in a dangerous place with no easy way out.
-Believed to have its source in the historical nautical practice of sealing the seams between a ships wooden planks with hot tar.
-The devil in this context, is sourced in the name given to the seam which is the one usually the longest one on a ship and the seam most prone to leaking.
+Origin: This phrase is a way of saying that someone is in a predicament or a dangerous place with no easy way out.
+An expression believed to have its source in the historical nautical practice of sealing the seams between a ship's wooden planks with hot tar.
+In this context, the devil is the name given to the ship's longest seam, which is typically the most prone to leaking.

 7. Down in the Doldrums

-Used by sailors to describe the situation where no wind was present, sometimes for weeks at a time.
-Meaning that at a time when sailors relied solely on wind power, they would be stuck at sea going nowhere.
+Origin: This idiom was used by sailors to describe a situation in which no wind was present—sometimes for weeks at a time.
+Originates from a time when sailors relied solely on wind power, this meant their ship would be stuck at sea-going nowhere.

-Example Sentence: "Joey needs to be very careful he mixes with, he is danger of getting himself into deep water with that gang of lads."
+Example Sentence: "Joey needs to be very careful who he hangs out with; he is getting himself into deep water with that rowdy gang of lads."

 9. All at Sea

 Example Sentence: "Jack is pushing his luck driving that car to the local garage on his own.
-You know he hasn't a full driving licence and if you ask me, he is sailing close to the wind with that idea."
+The authorities suspended his license six months ago, and if you ask me, he is sailing close to the wind with that idea."

 14. Sink or Swim

-Example Sentence: "He is staking his entire weeks salary on the turn of a card.
-It certainly looks like he is going to either sink or swim if he goes ahead with it."
+Example Sentence: "He is thinking about staking his entire week's salary on the turn of a card.
+It certainly looks like he is either going to sink or swim if he goes ahead with it."

 15. Dead in the Water

-A way to describe a situation where no further progress is being made.
-It has come to an end.
+Meaning: This expression describes a situation where no further progress is being made, and the activity has come to an unproductive end.

-A way of saying that a person has done something to disturb or aggravate the balance in a situation.
+Meaning: Do something to disturb or aggravate the balance of a situation.

-A way of saying that everyone needs to help and assist in resolving a problem.
+Meaning: A call to action meaning that everyone needs to assist in resolving a problem or addressing a situation.

 18. A Shot Across the Bows